Dharan Infra-EPC Settles ₹28.05 Crore Dues, Initiates CIRP Withdrawal Process

 *this image is generated using AI for illustrative purposes only.

-The National Company Law Tribunal (NCLT) Mumbai Bench-VI has admitted an insolvency petition filed by Tata Capital Housing Finance Limited against Dharan Infra-EPC Limited under Section 7 of the Insolvency and Bankruptcy Code (IBC), 2016.
-The order was pronounced on December 12, 2025, initiating the Corporate Insolvency Resolution Process (CIRP) for the real estate construction company.
+The National Company Law Tribunal (NCLT) Mumbai Bench-VI had admitted an insolvency petition filed by Tata Capital Housing Finance Limited against Dharan Infra-EPC Limited under Section 7 of the Insolvency and Bankruptcy Code (IBC), 2016.
+However, in a significant development, the company has now settled its outstanding dues and initiated the process to withdraw from the Corporate Insolvency Resolution Process (CIRP).

 Default Date: February 7, 2023